-- settlement of the debts of those operators, composition with creditors or reorganisation is in the interests of the national economy or is of particular common interest; or - the winding-up of those operators without succession, where the lack of funding and insolvency cannot presumably be resolved, in a simplified, transparent and standardised procedure is given priority because of economic considerations.
+· settlement of the debts of those operators, composition with creditors is in the interests of the national economy or is of particular common interest; or the winding-up of those operators without succession, where the lack of funding and insolvency cannot presumably be resolved, in a simplified, transparent and standardised procedure is given priority because of economic considerations.

-According to the relevant provisions of Government Decree No. 345/2021 (VI 18) and Act XCIX of 2021, during the liquidation of a major economic operator of preferential status for strategic considerations, the liquidator may simultaneously operate the parts of the debtor's assets that are suitable for the continuation of the economic activity during the liquidation procedure and that are suitable for sale as a self-operating unit.
-The operation shall take place by means of a business association being established as a result of demerger, provided that the substantial law applicable to the debtor allows for the establishment of a business association by means of the debtor.
+According to the relevant provisions of Act XCIX of 2021 on the transitional rules connected to the state of emergency, during the liquidation of a major economic operator of strategic importance the liquidator may simultaneously operate the part of the debtor's assets that is suitable for the continuation of the economic activity during the liquidation procedure and that is suitable for sale as a self-operating unit.
+The operation shall take place by means of a business association being established as a result of demerger, provided that the substantial law applicable to the debtor allows the establishment of a business association by means of the demerger of the debtor.

 No approval is necessary from the creditors' committee.
 Holders of creditors' claims with mortgages, independent liens and other types of securities shall be notified in writing of the liquidator's intent of detachment.
 Detachment proceedings are generally governed by the rules applicable to the transformation, merger and demerger of legal persons; however, certain exceptions are set forth by law.
-For example, decisions shall be adopted by the liquidator rather than the supreme body of the debtor; only a limited liability company or a private limited liability company can be established as a result of detachment; and the debtor shall be the sole quota holder or shareholder of this entity.
+For example, the decisions shall be adopted by the liquidator instead of the supreme body of the debtor; only a limited liability company or a private limited liability company may be established as a result of detachment; and the debtor shall be the sole quota holder or shareholder of this entity.